find your perfect postgrad program

-The problem is that with so many universities, it hard to start comparing them straight away.
+The problem is that with so many universities, it hard to start comparing them straight away and sometimes you need to dig a bit deeper to find out more about them and get the full lowdown.
 Most universities are informally categorised by their age and nicknames, but the unofficial categories used in the press like ‘Red Brick’ and ‘Plate Glass’ often mean nothing to international students.

 Universities formed around the same time often are similar in style and prestige, so a lot can be learned from looking at what group your university of choice belongs.
 To give you the low down on what all these terms mean, here is a quick chronological guide to universities and their groupings in the UK.Find your PERFECT POSTGRAD PROGRAM

 There are a lot of arguments about what universities should be within the ‘ancient’ category because many universities have been centres of learning for over a thousand years without officially being called a university.
 However, the list can usually be narrowed to those institutions that have formally been universities since medieval times.
 These are the universities of Oxford, Cambridge, St Andrews, Glasgow, Aberdeen and Edinburgh; whose dates of foundation range from c.
 1096 to 1582.
 Read our section on the Universities of Oxford and Cambridge.

 Nineteenth Century Universities